mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 To install man pages into specific locations, use `man1.install "foo.1", "bar.1"`, `man2.install "foo.2"`, etc.

-Note that in the context of Homebrew, `libexec` is reserved for private use by the formula and therefore is not symlinked into `HOMEBREW_PREFIX`.
+Note that in the context of Tigerbrew, `libexec` is reserved for private use by the formula and therefore is not symlinked into `HOMEBREW_PREFIX`.

 ### Installation without linking into `/usr/local` (keg-only)